UofT-HPRC/fake_fpga/README.md

 # fake_fpga
 A GUI pretending to be a DE1 for visualizing Verilog sims.
-Please the latest release (right-hand side of this page) for a pre-compiled Windows version.
+Please see the latest release (right-hand side of this page) for a pre-compiled Windows version.
 Otherwise, you can download the source code, compile it, and run it.